 Except, I can’t seem to write fiction like my brother.
 I can’t seem to get into writing non-fiction like my Uncle.
 I don’t do very well with comedy pieces.
 News or Journalism requires far too much fact-checking for the modern, always checking Wikipedia-world and I refuse to write another sparkling vampire-zombie-alien love triangle novel for teenagers.

 But writing still calls to me.
 What is there left to write about?
 Who do I think I am, anyway?
 Why would anyone want to read the trivial bullshit that I am going to come up with?
-What makes me think I am so god damn special that someone (other than my mother who is required by parental law) would want to take time out of their already too busy day to read the words I put to paper (well, screen, in this case).
+What makes me think I am so god damn special that someone (other than my parents who are required by parental law) would want to take time out of their already too busy day to read the words I put to paper (well, screen, in this case).

 I’m not special.
 I’m not a shining snowflake among the dirt.
 But, I have been through a lot of terrible nonsense in my life.
 I’ve seen too much for someone who is 31 years old.